frederic-perez/AmE-dictionary/data/dictionary.md

 __hemp__ _n_ :five::hammer: _Hemp plant._ :es: cáñamo
 __henchman__ _n_ :seven::hammer: (henchmen) Someone who assists in a plot. _Syn_ collaborator, partner in crime, confederate _The chuckling henchman showed that feeding alligators had its downfalls._
 __henna__
+__henpecked__ _idiom_ Of a man, thoroughly and continually dominated, intimidated, bullied, or browbeaten by a woman, especially his wife or girlfriend.
 __Henry__ Word that can be used to describe somebody who is incredibly attractive and good looking and with amazing body and hair.
 __herald__ _v_ :eight::hammer: (heralded) _The community heralded his work._ _They have a heralded arrival to Coney Island on the "bus of champions."_
 __herdsman__ _n_